Skip to main content

 Front-end validation is a must-have for any project that involves forms, but the requirements vary hugely.
 You might have a simple sign-up form with a few text fields, or a complex configuration page with collections and deeply nested fields.

-There are plenty of libraries out there which help you to solve the problem of front-end validation, but all the ones I've tried have felt lacking in one aspect or another - whether that's TypeScript support, their capacity to handle complex requirements, or the ability to define your own reusable validation logic.
+There are plenty of libraries out there which help you to solve the problem of front-end validation, but all the ones I've tried have felt lacking in one aspect or another - whether that's TypeScript support, their capacity to handle complex requirements, the ability to define your own reusable validation logic, or just the expressiveness of the API.

 So I wrote fluentvalidation-ts, a tiny library that is: